LauraGwendolynBurch/Eat_Da_Burger/README.md

 # Eat_Da_Burger
 ## Description
-Eat-Da-Burger is a restaurant app that lets users input the names of burgers they'd like to eat.
-Whenever a user submits a burger's name, the app will display the burger on the left side of the page waiting to be devoured.
-Each burger in the waiting area also has a Devour it! button.
+Eat-Da-Burger is a restaurant app that lets users order the burger they'd like to eat.
+Whenever a user submits a burger's name, the app will display the burger in the middle of the page waiting to be picked up.
+Each burger in the waiting area have a pickup button.
 When the user clicks it, the burger will move to the right side of the page.
-This app stores every burger in the database, whether devoured or not.
+There they can click a button that throws the finished burger into the trash.
+This app stores every burger in the database until it is thrown away.
 ## Table of Contents

 * [Title](#Title)